akontsevich/QML-Coding-Guide/README.md

 ## Check for best practice compliance with `qmllint`
 [`qmllint`](https://doc.qt.io/qt-6/qtqml-tooling-qmllint.html)
-is a tool shipped with Qt, that verifies the syntatic validity of QML files.
+is a tool shipped with Qt, that verifies the syntactic validity of QML files.
 It also warns about some QML anti-patterns. qmllint warns about:

 - Unqualified accesses of properties